Pinarello is developing a MTB for Pidcock and Pauline Ferrand-Prevot

 The phenomenon of multidisciplinary cyclists, such as Pidcock, Van der Poel or Kata Blanka Vas, who are able to win in three different disciplines in the same year, is something that is very attractive for fans, for teams and above all for sponsors, who now see how their brands reach a much wider audience.

 But sometimes it also puts certain bike manufacturers specialized in a very specific cycling niche in trouble.
 This has happened to Pinarello.

 In recent years, the catalog of the Italian manufacturer was specialized in the most exclusive road cycling and with the arrival of Pidcock at INEOS Grenadier, they had to develop a bike for CX in record time.

 With it the British rider won the last CX World Cup, and now Pinarello is facing the challenge of having a mountain bike ready with which Pidcock will revalidate his Olympic gold in Paris 2024, or before.

 We could already sense that Pinarello was working on something like this, no brand should like that its star rider is winning races with a competitor's bike, (here you can see in detail the BMC with which Pidcock is competing in MTB) but the truth is that there was no official confirmation until now.

-A Pinarello mountain bike will be released before 2024 and INEOS Grenadier could have a mountain bike-only team
+A Pinarello mountain bike to be launched before 2024

 Just before the Nove Mesto XCO World Cup, we heard Pidcock say that Pinarello was "maybe" developing a mountain bike for him, and now it's Fausto Pinarello himself who has confirmed it.